 The Santa Barbara County Farm Bureau’s G.A.A.T.E.
 Scholarship Program was organized to give financial aid to students with a desire to pursue a career in the agricultural industry.
 The scholarships are awarded annually based upon academic achievement, career goals, extracurricular activities, determination, leadership skills, and a commitment to study agriculture.
-There can be up to two scholarships awarded each year, one for $1000 and the other for $500.
+There can be up to three scholarships awarded each year: one for $1000, one for $500, and one for $250.

 FFA Conference Scholarships

 The FFA Conference Scholarship program is designed to provide members financial assistance for FFA Conferences.
 The Santa Barbara County Farm Bureau (SBCFB) will award conference scholarships each year for Made For Excellence (MFE), Advanced Leadership Academy (ALA), Sacramento Leadership Experience, the California State FFA Leadership Conference, California State Delegate to the National FFA Convention and National FFA's Washington Leadership Academy, and the National FFA Convention.
 This financial assistance would also be available to the Sectional FFA Officers and one Advisor at a registration fee of $50.00 each to attend the Sectional Officer Leadership Conference.